sulab-wmu/scPagwas/README.md

                      iters_singlecell = 10,
-                     chrom_ld = chrom_ld,# The LD data is provided by package. singlecell=T, # Whether to run the singlecell process. celltype=T# Whether to run the celltype process.
+                     chrom_ld = chrom_ld,# The LD data is provided by package. singlecell=T, # Whether to run the singlecell process. celltype=F# Whether to run the celltype process.
 )
 )
 ```